JoshuaSerrano71/MEEN432Sp2025_JoshuaSerrano71/Project4/Week4/Readme.md

 # Project	4	Week 4	Submission
-##  Updataed Electric Vehicle Lateral and Longitudinal Simulation
+##  Updated Electric Vehicle Lateral and Longitudinal Simulation

 This code outputs the efficiency contour maps and lithium-ion cell characteristics.
 The Simulink model simulates the longitudinal and lateral dynamics of an electric vehicle driving around a track (1 lap) through an XY Graph from the initial values provided in the Matlab script.
 <br>